Coenzyme Q – cytochrome c reductase

 The coenzyme Q : cytochrome c – oxidoreductase, sometimes called the cytochrome bc1 complex, and at other times complex III, is the third complex in the electron transport chain (EC 1.10.2.2), playing a critical role in biochemical generation of ATP (oxidative phosphorylation).
 Complex III is a multisubunit transmembrane protein encoded by both the mitochondrial (cytochrome b) and the nuclear genomes (all other subunits).
-Complex III is present in the mitochondria of all animals and all aerobic eukaryotes and the inner membranes of most eubacteria.
+Complex III is present in the mitochondria of all animals and all aerobic eukaryotes and the inner membranes of most bacteria.
 Mutations in Complex III cause exercise intolerance as well as multisystem disorders.
-The bc1 complex contains 11 subunits, 3 respiratory subunits (cytochrome B, cytochrome C1, Rieske protein), 2 core proteins and 6 low-molecular weight proteins.
+The bc1 complex contains 11 subunits: 3 respiratory subunits (cytochrome b, cytochrome c1, Rieske protein), 2 core proteins, and 6 low-molecular-weight proteins.